SET and SET SESSION

 • variable_name is the name of the session variable.

-• The @@SESSION.variable_name syntax is supported for compatibility with some other database systems.
-This is similar to MySQL behavior.
+• The @@SESSION.variable_name syntax is supported for compatibility with other database systems, such as MySQL.

-• This command can be run on a child or master aggregator node to set sync variables, but must be run on the master aggregator otherwise.
+• This command can be run on a master or child aggregator node to set sync variables, but otherwise must be run on the master aggregator.

 • See the engine variables overview for information about other ways to set variables.